Codes, Plans & Maps

 Zoning Exterior Property Maintenance Code

 The Miami Township Exterior Property Maintenance Code was originally passed by Resolution #137-97 on December 17, 1997.
 The code was updated and adopted under the Township’s Home Rule Authority on August 28, 2018.
 The Miami Township Board of Trustees is authorized by Section 505.73 of the Ohio Revised Code to control the maintenance of existing structures and premises as necessary within the unincorporated area of the township.

 The Zoning Map is the official representation of the zoning classification for properties within the unincorporated portion of Miami Township.
 Not all zoning classifications (districts) contained in the Zoning Resolution have been used.
 All properties were placed into one classification or another when the map was first adopted in 1972.
 Many properties have been rezoned since 1972 and the current classifications are represented on the map.

 Property owners may request, by filing an application, to have their property rezoned into a different zoning district.
-Questions regarding the rezoning process may be directed to the Planning and Zoning department.
+Questions regarding the rezoning process may be directed to the Community Development Department.

 The Miami Township Street Map is a comprehensive map of all streets - public and private within Miami Township.
 Street names and locations can alter over time, this map is provided for general reference only.